sourcegraph/handbook/content/departments/technical-success/support/process/support-schedule.md

 ### What happens when you’re not “On Duty”

 When you’re not “on duty” within your working hours you’ll use this dedicated focus time to work on ticket and non-ticket work.
-For example you use this time to work on tickets in your personal queue, write docs or internal debugging guides, help engineering with certain tasks, work on side projects (approved by leadership), set up environments for testing out specific scenarios, learn a new part of the product, lend a hand to a teammate if you have particular knowledge in an area, etc.
+For example, you use this time to work on tickets in your personal queue, write docs or internal debugging guides, help engineering with certain tasks, work on side projects (approved by leadership), set up environments for testing out specific scenarios, learn a new part of the product, lend a hand to a teammate if you have particular knowledge in an area, etc.

 ### “On Duty” Rotation Assignments